 Live LIBOR Bootstrapping Model (Parsons, 4/20/01(b) This document outlines the methodology employed by ECC to generate a live LIBOR (London Interbank Offered Rate) curve which represents the costs of borrowing in the interbank market, and thus is considered the riskfree discount rate.
 The live LIBOR curve is used as a base curve for many credit derivative pricing models, primarily the Asset Swap, Bond and FMC models.
 To model the credit risk in securities such as corporate bonds, as quantified by a credit spread, an estimate of this riskfree curve is required.
 The LIBOR is generated from cash, future & swap instruments actively traded in the money markets.
 A bootstrapping algorithm strips the coupons from these instruments, converts them all to a common basis & compounding frequency, & generates a zero curve.
 The curve is equivalent to the rate of interest on a ZCB issued by a riskless equity.

-1.
+Public Firm versus Private Firm

+1. What we have as first cut for modeling primarily public firms.

 See above lists.

-2.
+2. Our understanding on public versus private firms’ credit risk characteristics, data availability and possible modeling approaches.

 FMC & AS Swap model not used for private firm model.

+3. Our proposed approach/plan towards development of private firm model, including comparative analysis, model development, etc..

-3. Gant Chart
+Gant Chart

+Portfolio Level Business Feasibility Analysis

+A description of our proposed approach towards building a portfolio model to analyze business feasibility and minimum required pricing, driven by overall cost including overhead expenses as well as portfolio level payout based on correlation of defaults or events: Need to brainstorm more on this with Vasant, Tanya and Vince on this.

 Accounting Breakeven Analysis